Super Scope 6: LazerBlazer

 Selecting the LazerBlazer option allows the player to choose among three separate types: Type A (Intercept), Type B (Engage), and Type C (Confront).
 The games are presented in three boxes, in a similar fashion to Blastris.
 A communication screen on the right displays a lady who gives the player instructions.
 Each game in LazerBlazer consists of 30 levels, and finishing those levels will end the game.

-Intercept is the only game in LazerBlazer to allow two players to play three levels in alternating turns.
-The rest are one player only.
+Intercept is the only game in LazerBlazer to allow two players to play three levels in alternating turns; the rest are one player only.

-Type A: Intercept

 In Intercept, the player must shoot down incoming missiles before they reach the opposite side of the screen.
 The missiles' distance from the screen sight varies, and the player has to judge the distance, or their shot will pass too late or too early.
 If the player misses five missiles, the game ends.
 The player can only shoot three bullets at a time, and it takes some time to refill them.
 Mario appears piloting a plane, chased by Lemmy Koopa riding on a rocket, in some one-player game levels or in Level 2 of the two-player game.
 Hitting Lemmy will either recover a miss or award the player bonus points in the one-player or two-player games, respectively.
 If the player hits Mario instead, it will count as a miss or those points are void (again, depending on which mode the player is in).

-Type B: Engage

 In Engage, the player shoots down enemy fighters and incoming missiles before the player ship's fuel runs out.
 As in Intercept, the player has to judge the enemies' speed and distance in order to hit them.
 If the player gets hit five times or the ship's fuel runs out, the game is over.
 The player can only shoot four bullets at a time, and it takes some time to refill them.
 When a level finishes, a green ship refills the player's ship's fuel.
 Occasionally, a red ship appears.
 It not only refills fuel, but it can recover one hit point.

-Type C: Confront

 In Confront, the player fights off an incoming invasion of enemy ships.
 Unlike Intercept or Engage, the player can shoot an infinite number of bullets at any time.
 When an enemy has not been destroyed for a while, it will attack.
 When the player has been hit five times, the game is over.
 During some moments, flashing enemies will appear.
 Shooting them will recover a hit point.

 Reception

 In Japan, the game topped the Famitsu sales chart in June 1993.
+Super Scope 6 received mixed reviews from critics.